-[Excerpt from CT Mirror feature article by Kate Farrish, Connecticut Health Investigative Team]:
+[Excerpt from feature article by Kate Farrish, Connecticut Health Investigative Team, featuring analysis of the DataHaven Community Wellbeing Survey and appearing in the CT Mirror and elsewhere]:

 In West Haven, 24% of white residents reported their health as fair or poor, a rate worse than whites statewide and in New Haven.